Just-Some-Bots/MusicBot/_docs/using/configuration.md

 <details>
   <summary>LeaveInactiveVC</summary>

-If enabled, MusicBot will leave a voice channel when no users are listening, after waiting for a period set in LeaveInactiveVCTimeOut.<br>
+If enabled, MusicBot will leave a voice channel when no users are listening,<br>
+after waiting for a period set in LeaveInactiveVCTimeOut option.<br>
+Listeners are channel members, excluding bots, who are not deafened.<br>
 <strong>Default Value:</strong> <code>no</code>
 </details>
 <details>
   <summary>LeaveInactiveVCTimeOut</summary>

-Set a period of time to wait before leaving an inactive voice channel.
+Set a period of time to wait before leaving an inactive voice channel.<br>
 You can set this to a number of seconds or phrase like:  4 hours<br>
 <strong>Default Value:</strong> <code>0:05:00</code>
 </details>
 <details>